virteal/Inox/README.md

 Or, shorter, use `quote class.some-verb verb-literal`.

-``' class.some-verb verb-literal` is even shorter but less readable, at least until you get used to it.
+`' class.some-verb verb-literal` is even shorter but the quote character is less readable, at least until you get used to it.

-When defining a verb, typically after ``to some-thing`` the Iɴᴏx interpretor switches to a special _compile mode_.
+When defining a verb, typically after `to some-thing` the Iɴᴏx interpretor switches to a special _compile mode_.
 In that mode the following verbs are added to the _definition_ of verb being compiled instead of beeing immediately executed.

 However, some verbs, _immediate verbs_, also called __defining verbs_, are still immediately executed.
 These special verbs are typically usefull to compute stuff immediately instead of later on when the verb is invoked.

 Together with `verb-literal` and other similar _defining verbs_, this concept of _compile mode_ versus _run time_ makes it easy to define verbs using the result of some computation instead of just adding plain verb names to the definition.

-``literal`` is one such verb, it adds a literal to the definition.
+`literal` is one such verb, it adds a literal to the definition.
 A _literal_ is something like a number, a piece of text, a tag, etc. Ie, it's a simple value.
 As usual, the literal to add is found on the top of the stack.

 To define an _immediate_ verb, simply invoke the `immediate` verb right after the normal verb definition.